kylecmathias/ControlLib/README.md

 # ControlLib

-An Arduino library for the ATmega series of microcontrollers allowing custom timer settings, interrupts, and asynchronous delays.
+An Arduino library for the ATmega series of microcontrollers allowing custom timer settings, dynamic interrupts, and asynchronous delays.

 ### Currently Supports only timer0 and timer2